 E. Farmers’ attitude towards progressive farm technologies

 - Calls made by farmers at Kisan Call Centres (KCC): Indicates farmers’ attitudes towards learning about new technologies and government schemes.

 - Level of farm mechanization: Measured as no. of tractors, threshers, and harvesters per hectare.
 Indicates farmers’ attitudes towards adopting progressive technologies.

 Parameters can be applied in two ways in the tool: as ‘filters’ to select/de-select districts, and as ‘weights’ contributing to the overall score of a district.

 ‘Filters’ are used in the tool to define a maximum or minimum cut-off point for a parameter or multiple parameters to help focus on only the districts meeting such criteria (say, districts appearing in the bottom 25th percentile under Number of cultivators reporting use of diesel pumps), based on the objectives of the user.

-i.
-Parameters which affect the selected deployment approach or policy objective are categorised under ‘Affecting’ on the tool page.
+- Parameters that affect the selected deployment approach or policy objective are categorized under ‘Affecting’ on the tool page.
 ‘All,’ as the name suggests, has every parameter that is being used in this tool.
 The naming does not affect anything in terms of usage.

 ‘Weights’ are used in the tool to determine the contribution of a certain parameter towards the overall score of a district (explained below), being calculated for each district for every scenario.